- American Physical Society Sites

 Applications are evaluated primarily on the quality of the candidate’s work including: overall scientific merit; creativity and originality; and the quality of the candidate’s written description of the work.
 In addition the selection committee will consider the strength of the nomination and supporting letters; the involvement of the student in physics activities; publications resulted from the work, and the significance and relevance of the work in a larger context.
 Finalists will be notified via email by mid-September.

-2018 Harry Lustig Award committee: Kathrin Spendier (committee chair, Univ Colorado – Colorado Springs), Stacy Palen (Weber State University), Andrea Palounek (Los Alamos Natl Lab), Suraj Rawal (Lockheed Martin – Denver), Darrel Smith (Embry-Riddle Aeronautical Univ – Prescott), and two additional members to be determined.
+2019 Harry Lustig Award committee: Kathrin Spendier (committee chair, Univ Colorado – Colorado Springs), David Dunlap (University of New Mexico), Stacy Palen (Weber State University), Andrea Palounek (Los Alamos Natl Lab), Benjamin Pratt-Ferguson (Raytheon Missile Systems – Tucson), Darrel Smith (Embry-Riddle Aeronautical Univ – Prescott), and one additional member to be determined.

 Harry Lustig spent his first career at CCNY, then “retired” to become APS secretary‐treasurer.
 Harry was important to the early days of the Forum on the History of Physics, and helped establish the endowments for the LeRoy Apker Award, Joseph A. Burton Forum Award, and the Abraham Pais Prize for History of Physics.
 After APS, Harry "retired" again, this time to Santa Fe.
 His love for the area contributed to his instrumental role in the formation of the Four Corners Section, and he was very active in the affairs of the Section in its early days.
 Born September 23, 1925, in Vienna, Austria, Harry Lustig passed away March 17, 2011, in Santa Fe.